Frequently Asked Questions

 What period does the tax bill cover?

 Under State Statute RSA 74:1, all real estate is assessed at how the property stood on April 1st of the tax year.
 The Town of Exeter operates on a fiscal year from January 1st to December 31st.
 However, the tax year is from April 1st to March 31st of the following year.
 The budget that is raised at Town Meeting in March is to run the town for the year that has already started on January 1st.
 The tax rate is set in October to raise the money for the year that's almost gone by.
 The Town is on semi-annual tax billing.
 This means in May you are billed for an estimated half of your bill for the year using current assessment times half of last year's rate, due usually by July 1st.
-The actual tax rate isn't set until October, at that time the full year tax is figured, the estimated first half bill is subtracted, leaving the balance due usually by December 1st.
+The actual tax rate isn't set until October.
+At that time the full year tax is figured and the estimated first half bill is subtracted, leaving the balance due usually by December 1st.
 A taxpayer who does not receive a tax bill should inquire at the Assessor's Office.
-Arrangements regarding delinquent taxes or partial payments should be discussed with the Office of the Tax Collector between the hours of 8:00AM-4:30PM Monday through Friday, in person or by calling 773-6100.
+Arrangements regarding delinquent taxes or partial payments should be discussed with the Office of the Tax Collector in person or by calling 773-6100.

 Must taxpayers pay the bill if they disagree with the assessment?